azatris/azatris.github.io/_drafts/levels.md

 And now that you've read all this...

-The theory becomes kind of flat and fluffless when we simply use the core ideas from each level (taken from [2], includes 0th level, reworded for clarity):
+The theory becomes kind of flat and fluffless when we simply use the core ideas from each level (taken from [Stanford mailing list](http://cgi.stanford.edu/~dept-ctl/tomprof/posting.php?ID=1110), includes 0th level, reworded for clarity):

 | Level   | Philosophy   |
 | -----   | ----------   |